CAD KNOWLEDGE BASE – ALL ABOUT CAD

 This file format is commonly used in 3D printing and is an open standard for describing objects within additive manufacturing.
 It allows any CAD software to describe any 3D object to build on any 3D printer.
 It works by representing objects in a constellation.

 Each of these objects is described as a set of non-overlapping volumes, which are described by a triangular mesh with a set of reference vertices.
-Unlike other 3D CAD file formats such as STEP, .amf file format specifies the color and the material of each volume.
+Unlike other 3D CAD file formats such as STEP, .amf file format specifies the colour and the material of each volume.

 5.2.3.
 D Manufacturing Format (.3mf).